The 20 most frequently asked questions

 When do I re-enroll?

 Check the expiration date on your ID card.
 Access DuPage recommends that you begin the process of reapplying at least 8 weeks before the expiration date on your card.
 It is your responsibility to be mindful of your card’s expiration and take steps to reapply.
-It is also important to remember that applications that are incomplete (missing any of the requested documents or signatures) may require longer processing time as we work with you to collect the necessary documents
+It is also important to remember that incomplete applications (missing any of the requested documents or signatures) may require longer processing time as we work with you to collect the necessary documents

 Where do I re-enroll?